 While your business may not think of lost customers as “churn,” chances are you do lose some customers every year.
 It’s likely you also spend a significant part of your budget to acquire new business, as you should.
 But what you may not realize is that you could be adding even more to your bottom line and at lower cost by trying to win back lost customers and clients.

-Doing so, thepoints out, can be easier and less expensive than attracting new business because former customers already have shown a need for what you sell.
+Doing so, the Harvard Business Review points out, can be easier and less expensive than attracting new business because former customers already have shown a need for what you sell.
 Furthermore, you don’t’ have to spend time and money to make them aware of your brand.

 In fact, those inactive clients and prospects that have been relegated to file cabinets, archived email, or are just sitting unnoticed in your database could be worth a goldmine.
 Here are seven ways to win back lost customers and boost your bottom line.